firebase/firebase-cpp-sdk/README.md

 Note: Once python is installed you can use the following commands to install required packages:

-* python -m ensurepip --default-pip
+* python3 -m ensurepip --default-pip
-* python -m pip install --user absl-py
+* python3 -m pip install --user absl-py

 ### Prerequisites for Desktop
 The following prerequisites are required when building the libraries for